textpattern/textpattern.github.io/tags/category.md

 <txp:category />
 ```

-The *category* tag can be used as either a __single__ or _containing_ tag.
-It will display information of the category as defined by the @name@ attribute, or the one currently being viewed.
+The **category** tag can be used as either a __single__ or __containing__ tag.
+It will display information of the category as defined by the `name` attribute, or the one currently being viewed.
 When used as a containing tag, it will turn the contents into a link to the category.
 Otherwise, it will return plain text.

 May be used in any context.